 You don’t have to crank out five posts per week just because you’ve decided to incorporate blogging into your marketing strategy.
 Remember, no one is going to be expecting these posts at first.

 Decide what you (or your employees) can realistically handle.
+Or hire an agency to help you.
 If it’s just once per month to start, that’s fine.
 It’s more important to get a routine going, develop a voice, and make sure what you’re putting online is worthwhile.
 The best marketing strategies consider these things first, then slowly build up a blog with a successful following over time.
 So maybe there is, after all, some truth to the Field of Dreams mantra.
 If you build it, they will come.
-Eventually.
+With effort.